ironboy/react-amazing-proxy/README.md

 pm2 restart my-fine-app
 ```

-#### 🙋 I am going to use react-amazing-proxy in an ongoing project where we previously used the built in proxy from create-react-app/nodemon/concurrently... what do have to think about?
+#### 🙋 I am going to use react-amazing-proxy in an ongoing project where we previously used the built in proxy from create-react-app and/or nodemon and/or concurrently... what do have to think about?
 🙂 Just *remove* all those partial fixes: Remove old proxies by *not* having a proxy setting in *package.json* and not having a *setupProxy.js*-file in *src*.
-Remove your own npm start scripts using *concurrently* (or similar tools), you don't need *nodemon* to listen to changes to your backend server anymore.
+Remove your own npm start scripts using *concurrently* (or similar tools).
+And you don't need *nodemon* to listen to changes to your backend server anymore.
 Think "clean as the day I created my project from *react-create-app"* and you've got it! 🙂

-#### 🙋 What version of **react-amazing-proxy** should I use
+#### 🙋 What version of **react-amazing-proxy** should I use?
 🙂 Always use the latest one, there are no breaking changes, but we are still fixing minor bugs.
 For example in version 1.0.58 we introduced: *gzip compressed serving of production builds and serving index.html on undefined routes during production*. **react-amazing-proxy** is always improving.

 #### 🙋 My api server is not internal to the project and and/or not JS-based, what now?